James II of England: Return to exile, death and legacy

 The rest of James's body was laid to rest in a triple sarcophagus (consisting of two wooden coffins and one of lead) at the St Edmund's Chapel in the Church of the English Benedictines in the Rue Saint-Jacques, Paris, with a funeral oration by Henri-Emmanuel de Roquette.
 James was not buried, but put in one of the side chapels.
 Lights were kept burning round his coffin until the French Revolution.
 In 1734, the Archbishop of Paris heard evidence to support James's canonisation, but nothing came of it.
 During the French Revolution, James's tomb was raided.
 (Note: MacLeod and Waller wrote that all of James's remains were lost in the French Revolution.
 The English Illustrated Magazines article on St. Germain from September 1903 claimed that parts of his bowel interred at the parish church of St. Germain-en-Laye were rediscovered in 1824 and reburied.
 Hilliam disputed that his remains were either scattered or lost, stating that when revolutionaries broke into the church, they were amazed at the body's preservation and it was put on public exhibition where miracles were said to have happened.
 Hilliam stated that the body was then kept "above ground" until George IV heard about it and ordered the body buried in the parish church of St Germain-en-Laye in 1824.)

+The Italian composer Angelo Olivieri was commissioned to write a Requiem mass in honor of James in 1702.
+It was performed at the San Lorenzo in Lucina.